trailblazer/trailblazer.github.io/gems/reform/validation.md

 Be warned, though, that those validators write to the model instance.
 Even though this _usually_ is not persisted, this will mess up your application state, as in case of an invalid validation your model will have unexpected values.

-This is not Reform's fault but a design flaw in ActiveModel's validators.
+This is not Reform's fault but a design flaw in ActiveRecord's validators.

 You're encouraged to use Reform's non-writing `unique: true` validation, though.